Portage Glacier Calving

 Some of our gear was wet, but we all felt safe.
-I skated around to do some scouting, while Cori took a few more photos.
+I skated around to do some scouting, while the photographers snapped a few more photos.

 After a while we packed the gear back into the sled and moved over toward the other side of the glacier, where the face mostly calves onto a beach rather than into deep water.
 The lake ice was sill fully intact on the other side of the face, and it was extraordinarily clear and smooth.
-Cori took a few more photos while I skated a few more small laps.
+I skated a few more small laps while the photographers finished up.
 As the light began slipping we packed up, and then headed for home.

 That night I watched the video a couple times and decided to post it to the NoricSkate-SouthCentral Alaska Facebook group, along with a few thoughts about safety at the glacier.

 As it turned out, there was more interest in the video than I’d expected.
-The post was shared over 1.2 thousand times on Facebook, and I started getting phone calls and messages from local news outlets.
+The post was shared over a thousand times on Facebook, and I started getting phone calls and messages from local news outlets.
 The Anchorage Daily News was first out of the gate with “Portage Lake ice rolls alarmingly after glacier calves.”
-Craig Medred wrote an article titled “All Cracked Up,” and then followed up with another piece critiquing ADN’s article.
+Craig Medred wrote an article titled “All Cracked Up,” and then, in true Medred fashion, followed up with another piece critiquing ADN’s article.
 KTUU published an article, and I did on-camera interviews with KTUU and KTVA.